d-mironov/dotfiles/README.md

 ### Plugins
 **TODO**
 > [!IMPORTANT]
-> You need to run `:Lazy` then just `u` periodically to update all the plugins to the latest version.
+> You need to run `:Lazy` then just `u` to update all the plugins to the latest version periodically.

 ### Adding an LSP for autocompletion:
 To install autocompletion for a specific filetype you just need to use `:Mason` and install it.